-Speechcraft is an intensive public speaking course (4, 6, or 8 weeks) in the fundamentals of public speaking, communication, and leading meetings offered to non-Toastmasters or to new members of Toastmasters.
-It teaches basic skills: speaking, listening, introducing a speaker, evaluating, giving feedback, and meeting roles.
+Speechcraft is an intensive public speaking course (4 - 8 weeks) in the fundamentals of public speaking, communication, and leading meetings offered to non-Toastmasters or to new members of Toastmasters.
+It teaches basic skills: speaking, listening, evaluating, along with fundamentals on how to run a meeting.

 - during regular Toastmasters club meetings, to enable new and prospective members to experience the program and quickly develop foundational skills

-- as a special course outside of Toastmasters meetings to introduce non-Toastmasters to the program, quickly develop foundational skills, and lead those who desire even more to become members
+- as a special course outside of Toastmasters meetings to introduce non-Toastmasters to the program

 - to launch a new Toastmasters club.

-Although the Speechcraft coordinator is responsible for organizing and delivering the course, the course is designed to transfer responsibilities to the participants as speakers, Table Topics® Master, Toastmaster, chairperson, and other meeting roles.
+Although the Speechcraft Course Coordinator is responsible for organizing and delivering the program, the course is designed to transfer responsibilities to the participants as speakers, Topicsmaster, Toastmaster, chairperson, and other meeting roles.

-Other members of Toastmasters can serve as advisors, giving educational speeches, and performing meeting roles.
-Helping others to improve could be the next step in the personal growth of the coordinator or the advisor.
+Other members of Toastmasters can serve as advisors, giving educational speeches and performing meeting roles.
+Helping others to improve could be the next step in the personal growth of the course coordinator or the club members.

-The coordinator receives credit for the program, under the Pathways educational system.
-The coordinator and other contributing members can also receive credit for speech projects and other requirements toward their educational achievements.
+The coordinator receives credit for the program under the Pathways educational system.
+Contributing members can receive credit for their speech projects toward their educational goals.